Tag Archives: MBA program

 MBA Application Essay Question:

-This essay is one of your few opportunities to show how you think, what your leadership approach is, and how you handle teamwork and conflict.
+Make sure your feedback story enhances the overall package of your application.
+This essay is one of your few opportunities to show how you think, what your leadership approach is, and how you improve as a result of input from other people.
 Think about the situations that showcased your best performance at work, or that taught you something about your interests or future career goals.

 Because you have only one essay question to present yourself, make sure you have a trusted reader to tell you if you are effectively communicating why you are going to be a strong leader who deserves a spot in the UVA Darden MBA class.